xychang/RecursiveHierarchicalClustering/README.md

 ##Usage
-The main file of this script is `recursiveHierarchicalClustering.py`.
+The main file of the faster implementation is `recursiveHierarchicalClusteringFast.py`.
 There are two ways of executing the script, through the command line interface or through python import.

 ###Command Line Interface